lenhoanglnh/SmartPoop/English/3-bias.md

 A few days later, SmartPoop's SmartToilet Deluxe is delivered and installed at Issa's home.
 That evening, Issa went to test his new toilet with a big smile and some hesitation.
 As he approaches the toilet, the lid opens automatically.
 Issa then sits down on the bowl.
 A strange feeling of warmth accompanies his contact with the bowl.
 "It's like I'm using the toilet right after someone else...
 Not very reassuring.
 But I should probably just get used to it," he says to himself.

-> Hello Issa," says a male voice.
+> Hello Issa, says a male voice.

 Issa is startled.
 The toilet has just spoken to him!

-> Relax and enjoy the comfort of the SmartToilet Deluxe," she explains.
+> Relax and enjoy the comfort of the SmartToilet Deluxe, she explains.
 I'm Poo, your voice assistant.
 Would you prefer I use a female voice[^female-voice]?

 [^female-voice]: After many criticisms about reinforcing gender bias, Apple decided to give Siri a male voice by default.
 [**Journal.** How AI bots and voice assistants reinforce gender bias.
 Caitlin Chin and Mishaela Robison.
 Brookings (2020).](https://www.brookings.edu/research/how-ai-bots-and-voice-assistants-reinforce-gender-bias/)
 [**Journal.** Apple's Siri is no longer a woman by default, but is this really a win for feminism?.
 Eleonore Fournier-Tombs.
 The Conversation (2021).](https://theconversation.com/apples-siri-is-no-longer-a-woman-by-default-but-is-this-really-a-win-for-feminism-164030)

 Issa is very disturbed.
-After a few seconds, he answers: "Yes, I prefer a female voice.
+After a few seconds, he answers: "Yes, I prefer a female voice".

-> "Feel free to tell me how you feel so I can optimize your comfort," says Poo, now with a female voice[^individual-societal].
+> Feel free to tell me how you feel so I can optimize your comfort, says Poo, now with a female voice[^individual-societal].

 [^individual-societal]: This example highlights the tension between users' control over the technologies they use and the consequences that this control can have on a social scale.
 Thus, by allowing the user to customize their technologies, there is a risk that they aggravate, consciously or not, gender bias (in this case), hate speech or misinformation.
 In the end, this tension resides in John Stuart Mill's harm principle; or more simply put, in the principle "the freedoms of some end where those of others begin".
 [**Video.** The Harm Principle: How to live your life the way you want to.
 BBC Radio 4 (2014).](https://www.youtube.com/watch?v=R9IM3ZKNMCk)